polsys/ennemi/docs/api-reference.md

 - `k: int`, default 3.

   The number of neighbors to consider.
+  Ignored if both variables are discrete.

 - `cond: array_like`, default None.

   Optional 1D or 2D array of observations used for conditioning.
   Must have as many observations as `y`.
   A $(n \times m)$ array is interpreted as a single $m$-dimensional variable.

+  If both `discrete_x` and `discrete_y` are set, this is interpreted as a discrete variable.
+(In future versions, this might be set explicitly.)

 - `cond_lag: array_like`, default 0.